jbtiglao/staff-hub/README.md

 ![image2_view-all-depts](https://user-images.githubusercontent.com/94569484/168504095-e1c65da9-b859-4210-bb8e-c0b1a908aff8.png)

-3. When the user chooses to view all roles, the user is presented with the job title, role id, the department that role belongs to, and the salary for that role.
+3. When the user chooses to view all roles, the user is presented with the job title, role id, the department the role belongs to, and the salary for the role.

 ![image3_view-all-roles](https://user-images.githubusercontent.com/94569484/168504159-6e994598-81f6-4034-b07f-9cdbd04e8273.png)

-4. When the user chooses to view all employees, the user is presented with a formatted table showing employee data, including employee ids, first names, last names, job titles, departments, salaries, and managers that the employees report to.
+4. When the user chooses to view all employees, the user is presented with a formatted table showing employee data, including employee ids, first names, last names, job titles, departments, salaries, and managers the the employees report to.

 ![image4_view-all-employees](https://user-images.githubusercontent.com/94569484/168504255-9bcc8fce-a8b9-4197-9c94-9563b39b0929.png)

-5. When the user chooses to add a department, the user is prompted to enter the name of the department and that department is added to the database.
+5. When the user chooses to add a department, the user is prompted to enter the name of the department and the department is added to the database.

 ![image5_add-dept](https://user-images.githubusercontent.com/94569484/168505252-0f7454d4-b97c-4f8f-91b7-66d8574b294f.png)

-6. When the user chooses to add a role, the user is prompted to enter the name, salary, and department for the role and that role is added to the database.
+6. When the user chooses to add a role, the user is prompted to enter the name, salary, and department for the role and the role is added to the database.

 ![image6_add-role](https://user-images.githubusercontent.com/94569484/168505312-1fdf2274-e7d9-424d-88cb-fbf5a024a8c5.png)

 ![image7_add-role2](https://user-images.githubusercontent.com/94569484/168505372-cabc8c31-4edd-4af9-b67a-6bf2eb45f889.png)

-7. When the user chooses to add an employee, the user is prompted to enter the employee’s first name, last name, role, and manager, and that employee is added to the database.
+7. When the user chooses to add an employee, the user is prompted to enter the employee’s first name, last name, role, and manager, and the employee is added to the database.

 ![image8_add-employee](https://user-images.githubusercontent.com/94569484/168505177-77749d58-f6c0-4fa4-8a23-e6b6c6d74bb8.png)